The Chekhov Training

 • To unleash the actor’s latent creative and expressive capacities, the talent

 Dedicated actors can be confident of progressing in the direction of these aims over the course of the year’s training.
-With the commitment to consistent practice of our techniques, actors can be confident of strengthening their acting skills, cultivating their creative natures, and furthering their professional prospects and accomplishments.
+With the commitment to consistent practice of our techniques, actors can expect to dramatically strengthen their acting skills, cultivate their creative natures and instrument, and thereby to further their professional prospects and accomplishments.

 The Chekhov Training represents a healthy and dependable approach to freeing the actor’s talent and highest potential.
 Upon completion of The Chekhov Training, actors can further pursue the path of mastery with advanced Chekhov training and further application of the method in rehearsal and performance.